-Durable Medical Equipment (DME) - Things like wheelchairs, walkers and hospital beds.
-They are durable because they last a long time.
-They don't get used up like medical supplies.
+Durable Medical Equipment (DME) - Medical equipment such as wheelchairs and hospital beds.
+They are durable because they last.
+They do not get used up like medical supplies.

-Emergency Medical Condition - An illness or injury that needs care right away.
-This can be bleeding that won't stop, severe pain or broken bones.
-It can be something that will cause some part of your body to stop working right.
-An emergency mental health condition is feeling out of control, or feeling like hurting yourself or someone else.
+Emergency Medical Condition - An illness or injury that needs care right now.
+A physical health example is bleeding that won't stop or a broken bone.
+A mental health example is feeling out of control or feeling like hurting yourself.

-Emergency Transportation - Using an ambulance or Life Flight to get medical care.
-Emergency medical technicians (EMT) give care during the ride or flight.
+Emergency Medical Transportation - Using an ambulance to get care.
+Emergency medical technicians (EMT) give you care during the ride or flight.
+This happens when you call 911.